sriram-r-b/Youtube-video-archive/README.md

 # Youtube Video Archive

 ## Overview
-This project is a tool for youtube shorts content creators who need to track the script and Spring Boot application built with Maven.
+This project is a tool for youtube content creators who need to track the script and Spring Boot application built with Maven.
 It includes a simple service for adding content to a firestore db.
+ This repo is a microservice implementation of two microservices combo.
+The other microservice being [Youtube Video Approval Dashboard](https://github.com/sriram-r-b/Youtube_video_approval_dashboard).
+Both microservices as a whole provide a complete solution for channels that need to maintain uniqueness within their content/analysis .

 ## Features
 - Spring Boot framework